jaspector

 All construction, additions, permanent accessory structures, fences, and renovations must have a permit before the work commences citeturn4view0

-Typical processing time is Not published; applicants are told to call the inspector for current timelines citeturn6view0.
+Building permit processing times in Savannah, MO typically run Not published; applicants are told to call the inspector for current timelines citeturn6view0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Savannah, MO.
 The following work is generally exempt: Re-painting a house does not require a permit (per the rate schedule); no other exempt-work list is posted, so verify any edge cases with the Building Department before starting citeturn8view0.
+When in doubt, confirm with the local building department before starting work.